immesys/bw2/README-alpha.md

 ### Granting permissions

 For the sake of example, let us create a few entities that will represent colleagues.
+We defer the publish to the end to avoid multiple waits for confirmations

 ```
-bw2 mke -o alice.ent
+bw2 mke -o alice.ent --nopublish
-bw2 mke -o bob.ent
+bw2 mke -o bob.ent --nopublish
-bw2 mke -o carol.ent
+bw2 mke -o carol.ent --nopublish
+bw2 i --publish *.ent
 ```

 To keep things simple, we are going to use some dummy URIs.
 Later, we will see how URIs are structured and how to deploy BW services.